Vice-Chancellor's Scholarship terms and conditions

 6.6 Students who suspend or withdraw from their studies before receiving the full payment of the award will become ineligible for the scholarship.
 No extenuating circumstances will be taken into consideration.

 6.7 Applicants who receive the University of Portsmouth Vice-Chancellor’s Scholarship will still be entitled to apply for student loans, bursaries and scholarships, subject to their eligibility.
-An exception to this is the Best Begins scholarship.
-Applicants will not be able to receive the Vice-Chancellor’s Scholarship if they receive the higher value Best Begins scholarship.

 6.8 The University’s decision on the allocation of the scholarship in accordance with these terms and conditions is final.
 There is no appeals process.